ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 Pointing to http://localhost:8080/ will bring the first page.
 It works!
 So let break it.

-If you did not try it before, and if you are using [Eclipse](https://www.eclipse.org/) last release, you can install Spring IDE plugin: open Marketplace and search for Spring IDE, download release 4.x:
+If you did not try it before, and if you are using [Eclipse](https://www.eclipse.org/) last release, you can install Eclipse Spring IDE plugin: open Eclipse Marketplace and search for Spring IDE, and then download release 4.x:

 ![](eclipse-spr-ide.png)

-To verify the installation, importing the project as a 'maven' project will let you see the different options like spring boot starters election...
+To verify the installation, importing our project as a 'maven' project will let you see the different options like spring boot starters election, etc...

-The tools is also available to our second IDE visual studio code.
+The tool is also available for IDE visual studio code.
 See [this note](https://spring.io/tools) for Spring toools.

 ### New pom

 The generated dependencies include Spring boot starter web code, hystrix for circuit breaker and retries, and testing.
-We need to add kafka and postgreSQL and run `mvn install`.
+We need to add kafka and postgreSQL dependencies and re-run `mvn install`.
 ```
 <dependency>
     <groupId>org.springframework.kafka</groupId>